dylandoamaral/trakt-integration/README.md

 This keeps you from having useless sensors that you don't need, such as the DVD sensor which will likely not fetch anything from the Trakt API, but you can still use it if you want to.

+##### Upcoming sensors

+Upcoming sensors are sensors giving the next anticipated movies or shows from your watch list.

 There are five sensors available under the `sensors` > `upcoming` array:

 - `show` for [TV Shows](https://trakt.tv/calendars/my/shows/) (actually, episodes).
 Creates `sensor.trakt_upcoming_shows`